 The dungeon can be introduced as something your heroes fall into, having them be kidnapped by a wizard, or even have the dungeon be something that they stumble into and the doors magically seal behind them.
 However they get in there, it needs to be something that has no easy exit.
 This may sound a little forced, but for a 30 minute dungeon build you don’t have a lot of options.

 Once they are in the dungeon, it’s really a great time to add some story elements.
 You can place diaries, scrolls, or historical writings on the walls throughout the dungeon to give it a certain feel and build upon your world as a whole.
 This kind of improvisation can really make this feel like something you spent weeks on rather than a measly half an hour.

 Putting it All Together

 Building a fun dungeon to crawl through doesn’t need to take a lot of time and it can be a fun challenge to put yourself through.
 The more of these you build, the faster you will get.
-Once you find your footing, you may even be able to build out areas on the fly during session while players are leveling up or taking rests.
+Once you find your footing, you may even be able to build out areas on the fly during the session while players are leveling up or taking rests.

-There’s a lot of versatility that comes from being able to build a dungeons like this.
+There’s a lot of versatility that comes from being able to build dungeons like this.
 You can even stack multiple dungeons together to create bigger adventures.
 So try a 30 minute dungeon and see if your players can tell just how quickly you were able to put things together.
 It’s a small investment for potential hours of enjoyment.